Close Alert Banner

 What are the current requirements to visit?

 • All general visitors, including children under the age of 5, can visit homes.
-Visitors, (including caregivers), with the exception of children under the age of 5, need to follow the vaccination policy of the individual long-term care home.

 Do I need to be tested prior to arriving at the long-term care home?